flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 Also, Google kind of becomes a little cook on its own when it merges multiple sources together into something that is novel (a summary).
 The line between serving and cooking gets blurred here.

-If the AI system starts to create something genuinely new, even just in the structure or combination of facts, is it still only the waiter — or already a sous-chef in the kitchen?
+If the AI system starts to create something genuinely new, even just in the structure or combination of facts, is it still only the waiter.
+Or is the AI already a sous-chef in the kitchen?

-This, for me, is the real ethical turning point.
+This, for me, is the real ethical inflection point.
 Summarization is not a neutral act anymore, especially if it's multi-document; it’s a kind of re-creation of knowledge.

 #### Responsibility and Credit Attribution